-The current work presents the results of our observational study exploring udder health and hygiene metrics, bulk tank milk quality, and aerobic culture data on small to midsize organic dairy farms in Vermont.
-The objective was to identify whether these outcomes were associated with facility type, and whether bedded pack systems are a viable option for winter housing in Vermont when compared to the two most common winter housing systems in the state (freestalls, tiestalls).
-As bacteriology, udder health and hygiene metrics for bedded packs did not differ compared to tiestall and freestall herds included in the current study, there was insufficient evidence to reject our hypothesis that these metrics would vary by facility type.
-We therefore feel that bedded pack systems can be considered a viable loose-housing option for dairy cattle during winter in the Northeast.
+The current work presents the results of our observational study exploring the relationship between facility type and udder health and hygiene metrics, BTM quality (SCC and microbiology), and milk production on small to midsize organic dairy farms in Vermont.
+The major objective was to identify whether these outcomes were associated with facility type, and whether bedded pack systems are a viable option for housing in Vermont during the non-grazing season when compared to the two most common indoor housing systems in the state (freestalls, tiestalls).
+As BTM bacteriology, udder health and hygiene metrics, and milk yield did not differ for BP herds compared to tiestall and freestall herds included in the current study, there was insufficient evidence to reject our hypothesis that these metrics would vary by facility type.
+We therefore feel that bedded pack systems can be considered a viable loose-housing option for organic dairy cattle during the non-grazing season in the Northeast.

+Objective 1: Comparison of bulk tank milk quality, udder health, milk production, and udder hygiene measures by facility type

 Previous work describing bulk tank milk aerobic culture data for farms using a bedded pack system has primarily been limited to descriptive studies enrolling only composting bedded pack herds (Barberg et al., 2007b, Shane et al., 2010), with only one study directly comparing bacterial counts between composting bedded packs and freestall barns (Lobeck et al., 2012).
 The current study is the first the authors are aware of directly comparing bacterial counts of bulk tank milk between bedded packs (both composting and static) and tiestall barns, and the first one to describe a population of exclusively organic dairies.
 The six farms included in Lobeck et al. (2012) used mainly wood sawdust as bedding material (with one using wheat straw by‐product) as did the 12 farms in Barberg et al. (2007).
 This is similar to the current study, where three of five bedded packs used a combination of woodchips/shavings and straw/hay, and two used exclusively sawdust/shavings.
 The six farms included in Shane et al. (2010) bedded with a variety of “alternative” organic materials, including straw by-products, soybean stubble, and oat hulls.
-In contrast to previous work, which evaluated milk culture results across the summer months (Barberg et al., 2007b) and year-round (Lobeck et al., 2012), the current study focused solely on sampling during the winter months.
-The authors were most interested in studying bulk tank milk bacteriology for these organic herds during the winter months, as this is when these pastured-based farms need to house their animals inside.
+In contrast to previous work, which evaluated milk culture results across the summer months (Barberg et al., 2007b) and year-round (Lobeck et al., 2012), the current study focused solely on sampling during the period when animals are primarily housed inside in Vermont.
+The authors were most interested in studying bulk tank milk bacteriology for these organic herds during the non-grazing season, as this is when these pastured-based farms need to house their animals inside.
 All herds included had excellent bulk tank milk quality; most (19/21) fell into the “low BTSCC” category as defined by Jayarao et al. 2004, with the remaining 2 in the “medium BTSCC” category.